-- A maximum of three absences are allowed per course for a course that is 12 weeks in length and does not have any live online meetings.
-All reasons for absences (for example, illness, power outage, internet or technical problems, emergencies, and late registration) are included in the maximum number of absences.
-No Absence Declaration Form option is available for 12 week courses without live online meetings. - If the student does not log into the online Course Home Page and does not actively participate in the class (i.e. does not respond to attempted contact by the professor or does not participate in any online class discussion questions), it cannot be confirmed that the student is actually attending the class, so the student will be counted absent. - If the student is absent (as described above) for the first three weeks of the course (21 days after the course start date), the student will automatically be withdrawn from the course.
+A maximum of two absences are allowed for an eight-week course that does not have any live online meetings.
+All reasons for absences (illness, power outage, internet or technical problems, emergencies, late registration, etc.) are included in the maximum number of absences.
+An absence in a course that has no live online meetings is interpreted thusly:

+- If the student does not log into the online course and does not actively participate in the class (e.g. student fails to submit at least one assignment, take a quiz, or respond to at least one discussion question), it cannot be confirmed that the student is actually attending the class, so the student will be counted absent.
+Simply viewing a hall video does not constitute attendance. - If the student is absent (as described above) for more than the maximum number of allowed absences, the student will automatically be withdrawn from the course.
 In this case, a student must consider that financial aid may be affected.